AniGEA/deep-learning-challenge/README.md

 After the second attempt, the model was further optimized, achieving an accuracy of 72.79%.
 In this iteration, a deep neural network with three hidden layers was defined: the first hidden layer contained 80 units with a ReLU activation function, the second hidden layer had 30 units with a ReLU activation function, and the third hidden layer included 30 units with a sigmoid activation function.
 The output layer consisted of a single unit with a sigmoid activation function.
 Despite the adjustments, the model's accuracy improved slightly but remained below the target of 75%.
 There is still a need for further optimization to reach the desired accuracy.

-After the second attempt, the model was further optimized, achieving an accuracy of 72.91%.
-In this iteration, a deep neural network with three hidden layers was defined: the first hidden layer contained 80 units with a ReLU activation function, the second hidden layer had 30 units with a ReLU activation function, and the third hidden layer included 30 units with a sigmoid activation function.
-The output layer consisted of a single unit with a sigmoid activation function.
-Despite the adjustments, the model's accuracy improved slightly but remained below the target of 75%.
-The structure of the model is as follows:

 + **Third Try**
   - Hidden Layers: 3
   - First Hidden Layer: 110 units, ReLU activation